Human-Signals-Lab/Foreground-speech/README.md

 # Foreground-speech

-This is the Github page for paper 'Automated foreground speech detection in everyday home environments: A transfer learning approach'
+This is the Github page for paper '**Automated foreground speech detection in everyday home environments: A transfer learning approach**'

 The dataset: https://dataverse.tdl.org/dataset.xhtml?persistentId=doi:10.18738/T8/YTHWD4&version=DRAFT